karynaur/interact.ai/README.md

 "Society has the tendency to focus on disability rather than ability" said **Rachel Kolb** in her [Ted talk](https://www.youtube.com/watch?v=uKKpjvPd6Xo&t=220s) and we are here to fix that.
 Ever wondered how difficult, tiring and time consuming it is for a Sign language interpreter?
 We provide a solution that automates this task.

-Transformer text to phenome modelcan be found [here](https://github.com/karynaur/interact.ai/blob/main/models/CMU_minGPT.ipynb)<br>
+Transformer text to phenome model can be found [here](https://github.com/karynaur/interact.ai/blob/main/models/CMU_minGPT.ipynb)<br>
 Text to cued python script [here](https://github.com/karynaur/interact.ai/blob/main/text_to_cued.py)

 ## Why Cued Speech?